E-commerce

 What is a useful e-commerce SEO audit?

-“SEO is the activity of helping search engines understand your content and helping users find your site and decide to visit it.”
+“SEO is the activity of helping search engines understand your content and helping users find your site and decide whether to visit it.”

 Google Search Central, SEO Starter Guide (free translation)